Eshaan-B/Oswap/README.md

 # Oswap
-A program that swaps data of two faces.
+A simple C program made to swap data of two faces.
-It still has some issues though